adityakurnias/adityakurnias/README.md

 <h3 align="center">💡 About Me</h3>

 <p align="center">
 I'm passionate about building modern web apps and indie games.
-  I love working with both frontend and backend technologies, exploring new tools.
+I love working with both frontend and backend technologies, exploring new tools, and experimenting with different frameworks to improve my workflow.
+I enjoy creating clean, scalable solutions, learning new programming languages, and bringing creative ideas to life through code.
 </p>

 ###